Buckwheat

 Seeding Dates

-June-July.
-It will grow well if planted as early as May 20 or as late as August 15 but will provide less weed suppression at the ends of the window.
+June-July for complete weed control.
+Although will grow if planted as early as May 20 or as late as August 15, it will provide less weed suppression at those ends of the planting window.

 Time Until Control